cyberark/secrets-provider-for-k8s/FETCH_ALL.md

 ### Performance and Reliability

-- Using Fetch All will be slightly slower than specifying each secret individually, as it requires multiple requests to Conjur - first to list all the available secrets, and then to fetch them.
+- Using Fetch All will be slightly slower than specifying each secret individually, as it requires multiple requests to Secrets Manager - first to list all the available secrets, and then to fetch them.
 In cases where performance is critical, it may be better to specify the secrets individually.